medusajs/medusa/docs/content/advanced/backend/dependency-container/index.md

 ---
 description: 'Learn what the dependency container is and how to use it in Medusa.
-Learn also what dependency injection is, and what the resources regsitered and their names are.
-This also explains how to load resources in endpoints, and classes.'
+Learn also what dependency injection is, and what the resources regsitered and their names are.'
 ---

 # Dependency Container